FelixEcker/Kommandant/README.md

 You'll also have to enter your Standard directory in the config.py file, just place the path in the Variable `StandardDirectory`.

-You can set your username in the variable usrname in the config.py file.
+You can set your username in the variable usrname in the config.py file, if you don't set it, your OS username will be used.

 # Requirements